Pog designer. Beanie Baby trader. Lamplighter. Elevator operator. These are all jobs that have disappeared in recent times.

 Things change — be it from technology advancing, an influx of cheap labor due to globalization or shifting immigration patterns, or even just a change in consumer tastes.
 Yet, despite the fact that many industries and jobs seemed doomed to the dust bins of history, many Americans remain stuck in denial — even when we should be looking forward to automation and robots taking the reins from humans.

 Businesses come and go.
 A very small number tend to survive through the generations, and it’s unlikely even some of the biggest names in business today will make it to the next century.
 Things change, and economies evolve.
 There’s not much you can do about it.
 And when that happens, the jobs change, too.
-It’s not easy to tell which jobs are on the endangered species list, but by looking at the numbers we can get an idea.

 By looking at employment data from the Bureau of Labor Statistics related to job growth and decline, we were able to pinpoint a handful of jobs that are rapidly shrinking — and which might be almost completely gone within the next decade.
 We also used some information from a report compiled by Lottoland.